WENWENYU/jamesdiao.github.io/index.md

 ---
 layout: default
-title: jamesdiao.github.io
+title: Main Page
 ---

-# Personal Page v1.3
+## Personal Page v1.4

 Just trying to get a prototype working.
 Read more about me [here](/about)